|About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

 DHS seeks public comments on the proposed 2014-15 federal Child Care and Development Fund plan.
 Information on how to submit comments is online.

-To celebrate foster families, DHS and five counties — Anoka, Dakota, Hennepin, Ramsey and Scott —are working with professional sports teams to host two special events.
-On May 18, foster families will attend the Fourth Annual Celebrate Foster Families at the Minnesota United vs. Tampa Bay Rowdies soccer match at the Metrodome in downtown Minneapolis.
-Families will participate in a soccer clinic for all youth with Tony Sanneh, former professional player, and a professional soccer match and family fun activities.
+To celebrate foster families, DHS and five counties — Anoka, Dakota, Hennepin, Ramsey and Scott — are working with professional sports teams to host special events.
+On May 18, foster families attended the Fourth Annual Celebrate Foster Families at the Minnesota United vs. Tampa Bay Rowdies soccer match at the Metrodome in downtown Minneapolis.
+Families participated in a soccer clinic for all youth with Tony Sanneh, former professional player, and a professional soccer match and family fun activities.
+On June 9, foster families will attend the Third Annual Celebrate Foster Families St. Paul Saints vs. Wichita Wingnuts game at Midway Stadium in St. Paul.
 More information about Foster Care Month and a video are online.

 DHS funds effort to support involvement of both parents